 The Company offers guaranteed service levels and performance and service guarantees on some of its contracts.
-These warrantees are not sold separately and according to ASC 606-10-50-12(a) are accounted as "assurance warranties".
+These warranties are not sold separately and according to ASC 606-10-50-12(a) are accounted as "assurance warranties".

-Significant judgement
+Significant Judgement

-In the instances that contract have multiple performance obligation, the Company uses judgment to establish stand -alone price for each performance obligation separately.
+In such instances that contract have multiple performance obligations, the Company uses its business judgment to establish stand -alone pricing for each performance obligation separately.
 The price for each performance obligation is determined by reviewing market data for similar services as well as the Company's historical pricing of each individual service.
 The sum of each performance obligation was calculated to determine the aggregate price for the individual services.
 Next the proportion of each individual service to the aggregate price was determined.
 That ratio was applied to the total contract price in order to allocate the transaction price to each performance obligation.